benpptung/bunlogger/README.md

 3. `elapsed` show the time spent in this `req`.

-4. Use [rotatelog-stream](https://www.npmjs.com/package/rotatelog-stream) for rotating logs.
+4. Integrate with [rotatelog-stream](https://www.npmjs.com/package/rotatelog-stream) for rotating logs.

-5. See what will be logged on the console.
+5. See logging on the console in developing stage.

 Quick Start
 ==========